hackclub/hackpad/hackboards/dari_awesomesauce_board/PrinceKeeb/BOM.md

-All prices include shipping(to the best of my ability)
+toAll prices include shipping(to the best of my ability)
 ## PCB
 |Vendor | Price |
 |:---- |:----:|